canjs/canjs/docs/can-guides/introduction/technical.md

 ### Synchronous

 CanJS observables synchronously notify any event listeners.
 This makes testing and debugging quite a bit easier.

-The following shows how you can change the `firstName` value and immediately check the consequences of that change:
+The following example shows how you can change the `firstName` value and immediately check the consequences of that change:

 ```js